 Since the Recognition Act came into force, employees of competent bodies (e.g. the professional chambers) have been entrusted with the task of comparing professional qualifications acquired abroad with German qualifications.
 To be able to do this, they conduct so-called equivalence tests (Gleichwertigkeitsprüfungen) in which foreign vocational qualifications are compared with German reference occupations (Referenzberufe).
 This requires extensive knowledge of foreign vocational training systems and vocational qualifications.
 However, it was very difficult to access relevant information in the past.

 This is where the BQ-Portal, launched in 2011 on the initiative of the German Federal Ministry for Economic Affairs and Energy (BMWi), comes in:

-The BQ-Portal now consolidates all relevant information and know-how about foreign professional qualifications and vocational training systems in one platform.
+The information portal for foreign professional qualifications bundles all relevant information on foreign professional qualifications and vocational training systems on one platform.